xcore/sw_audio_effects/module_dsp_short_reverb/doc/overview.rst

 Overview
 ========

-This application creates a reverb-like effect.
+This application creates a short 'reverb-like' effect.
-The input audio stream is fed into a complex DSP function that uses multiple echos, equalisation and gain-shaping, to create a 'reverb-like' effect.
+The input audio stream is fed into a complex DSP function that uses multiple delays, equalisation, gain-shaping and feedback.
 The dsp_function returns an output stream that is a mix of the input and effect signal.
-The proportion of Dry/Effect signal is configurable.
+The following characteristics of the reverb are currently configurable:

+   * Room-size (in metres)
+   * Frequency absorbtion (Low-pass filter cut-off frequency)
+   * Volume absorbtion ('bring-up' gain)

+The following signal-mix levels are currently configurable:

+   * Dry (input) signal
+   * Reverb (pure effect) signal
+   * Reverb attenuation (controls time of reverb decay)
+   * Cross-channel mix (Controls movement between  Mono-reverb <--> Stereo-reverb <--> Opposite-reverb )